Individual races in the House of Representatives may matter more than usual this year

 Imagine the power politics back then.

 And keep in mind, the House is likely dealing with Pelosi as Speaker next year.
 Like it or not, this is a Speaker who is the master of power politics.
-She muscled through Obamacare.
+She muscled through ObamaCare.
 Pelosi owned President Trump after the lengthy 2018-2019 government shutdown.
 The California Democrat stared down opposition, securing enough votes to return the Speaker’s suite after Democrats captured the House in 2018.

 When speaking of a potential contingent election, Pelosi offers this parting shot to President Trump: